aosante/AutoFi-Node-Challenge/README.md

 Add a parameter called providerName of type text, and a parameter called file of type file to make the post request.

+For providerName, you can use a string like 'Dealer 3' for example.

 You can choose a csv file inside the test-csv-files folder to use as the file param.

 ### Run tests